 2) Permanently expand the premium tax credits to apply to everyone, regardless of income.

 Prior to 2021, Obamacare prevented households earning more than 400 percent of the federal poverty level (FPL) from qualifying for premium tax credits.
 This "subsidy cliff" created a disincentive for people to earn more money when they are on the edge of qualification.
-The American Rescue Plan (ARP) temporarily fixed this for 2021 and 2022.
+The American Rescue Plan (ARP) temporarily fixed.
 We should make this fix permanent.

 4) Make it easy for employers to contribute to their employees' out-of-pocket health insurance costs.